Hero Costume (Heat)

 A good damage 4-hit string combo.

 The 1st melee attack throws out an extremely large projectile that does decent damage.
-The projectile is so large that it can hit opponents past ledges and around corners.
+The projectile is so large that it can hit opponents past ledges and/or around corners.
 It also has a very low down power, making it a good choice for tagging on extra damage during a teammate's combo.
 Keep in mind, the projectile does not pierce enemies, it merely stops at the first one struck.

 Placeholder Gif